WahabLabi/Memory-Game-Udacity-/README.md

 A timer also starts from your first move and you will also be informed about the total time you took to complete once you finish the game.

 There is also a star rating.
 If you can complete the game in less than 32 moves then you will be awarded three stars ⭐️⭐️⭐️.
-If you can complete the game in less than 48 moves then you'll be awarded two stars ⭐️⭐️.
+If you can complete the game in more than 32 moves but less than 48 moves then you'll be awarded two stars ⭐️⭐️.
 Otherwise you'll only get one star ⭐️.

 There is also a refresh button  if you want to completely start again.
 However this will also reshuffle the cards.